The Fate of Ophelia: Production and synopsis

+Swift wrote and directed the music video for "The Fate of Ophelia", which features dancers from the Eras Tour.
+On the video, she worked with the choreographer Mandy Moore and the production designer Ethan Tobman, both of whom had collaborated on the tour, as well as the cinematographer Rodrigo Prieto.
+The music video is played twice during The Official Release Party of a Showgirl, which also features behind-the-scenes footage from the production process.
+Rehearsals took place within over three weeks, and filming for the opening scene and the dressing room scenes took place at the Los Angeles Theatre.

 The music video opens inside the foyer of the Los Angeles Theatre before panning to a painting on the wall, the first of many depictions of various showgirls from different historical times.
-Swift starts as a model for a pre-Raphaelite portrait of Ophelia, in a similar vein to the Ophelia, an Art Nouveau painting by Friedrich Heyser.
+Swift starts as a model for a Pre-Raphaelite portrait of Ophelia, in a vein similar to the Ophelia, an Art Nouveau painting by Friedrich Heyser.
 Swift is then portrayed as a blonde burlesque performer in the style of Marilyn Monroe, a 1960s Ronnie Spector-like go-go dancer, a stage actress similar to Sarah Bernhardt, and an Esther Williams-type actress in a musical number in the style of Busby Berkeley.

-Later on, Swift wears a dress made of rope and resembles Elizabeth Taylor before the scene transitions to a Bob Mackie-style showgirl routine, and finally a pop star at an afterparty in a hotel room.
-The end of the video features Swift half-submerged in a bathtub, an image which is featured on the album cover for The Life of a Showgirl.
-Danielle Pascuale from Billboard identified several Easter eggs in the video, including choreography with chairs similar to that in "Vigilante Shit" during the Eras Tour, as well as Swift catching a football and 87 being the hotel room number, both references to Kelce.
-In addition, Vancouver's Science World makes a brief appearance near the end of the video; Vancouver was the location of the last show on the Eras Tour.
-Visual references to other songs from the album include a chihuahua in a purse ("Actually Romantic"), an Oscar statuette on the bathroom floor ("Wish List"), a piece of opalite by the bathtub ("Opalite"), and a table with a peach and a pearl necklace ("The Life of a Showgirl").
+Later, Swift wears a dress made of rope and resembles Elizabeth Taylor before the scene transitions to a Bob Mackie-style showgirl routine, and finally to a pop star at an afterparty in a hotel room.
+The video ends with Swift half-submerged in a bathtub, an image featured on the album cover for The Life of a Showgirl.
+The video features Easter eggs referencing other tracks from The Life of a Showgirl and moments from the Eras Tour, as well as Kelce.
+Vancouver's Science World makes a brief appearance near the end of the video.